Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You fill a creature’s mind with insights too terrible to be borne, wreathing it in eldritch energies.
+You fill a creature's mind with insights too terrible to be borne, wreathing it in eldritch energies.
 One creature you can see or telepathically sense within range must succeed on a WIS Save or gain 20 Temporary Hit Points.
 While a creature has any of these Temporary Hit Points, its INT score increases by 5, to a maximum of 25.
 At the end of its turn, a creature loses all of these Temporary Hit Points and takes Psychic damage equal to twice the Temporary Hit Points lost.
 - **Classes**: Sorcerer, Warlock